ROCm/TransferBench/docs/reference/presets.rst

       - ✅

     * - :ref:`All-to-all via nearest NIC preset (a2a_n) <a2a_n>`
-      - Tests parallel transfers between all pairs of GPU devices using nearest NIC RDMA
+      - Tests parallel transfers between all pairs of GPU devices using nearest NIC RDMA.
       - ❌

     * - :ref:`All-to-all sweep preset (a2asweep) <a2asweep>`
-      - Performs a parameter sweep of GFX-based all-to-all transfers across different subexecutor counts, unroll factors, and thread block sizes.
+      - Performs a parameter sweep of GFX-based all-to-all transfers across different SubExecutor counts, unroll factors, and thread block sizes.
       - ❌

     * - :ref:`NIC rings preset (nicrings) <nicrings>`